scottlynn1/data_analysis_project_on_starbucks/README.md

 <img src="images/PercentageofMentions.png" alt="ratings chart" width='70%' heigth='auto'>

 From this graph, one could posit that customer service being the most dominant issue is where the company needs to focus its resources.
-It's hard to disagree that quality of customer is central to any client facing operation but the goal in this analysis is to uncover any trends across time that may correlate with declines in financial performance.
+It's hard to disagree that quality of customer is central to any client facing operation but the goal in this analysis is to uncover any trends across time that may correlate with declines in customer satisfaction and thus in financial performance.
-Comparing the relative increase in frequency in which each category shows up in reviews before and after 2016 tells a different and more accurate story.
+Comparing the relative increase in frequency of each category before and after 2016 tells a different and more accurate story.

 <img src="images/RelativeIncrease.png" alt="relative increase chart" width='58%' heigth='auto'>

 From this graph we can see that wait times saw the largest increase in negative reviews before and after 2016 followed by order correctness, drive-through, and then lastly customer service.
 This indicates that increased wait times is the largest driver of decline in average review ratings and therefore the area in which Starbucks should consider focusing on improving.

-Further natural language processing on each individual category with python's transformers library which enables the use of pre-trained machine learning models to summarize text helps to corroborate this statement.
+Further natural language processing when filtering for each category with python's transformers library, which enables the use of pre-trained machine learning models to summarize text, helps to corroborate this statement.
-For instance, summarizing blocks of concatenated negative reviews into summarizer.py that mention the drive through, and then recursively concatenating summaries to input into summarizy.py show that the underlying issues customers encountered were that of long wait times followed by that of incorrect orders.
+For instance, summarizing blocks of concatenated negative reviews into summarizer.py that mention the drive through, and then recursively concatenating summaries for further processing by summarizer.py show that the underlying issues customers encountered with the drive through specifically, were that of long wait times followed by that of incorrect orders.
-The same results were found with a category that only shows up from 2019 and onward, a new mobile ordering system that consistently was linked with long wait times and incorrect orders.
+The same results were found with a category that only shows up from 2019 and onward, a new mobile ordering system that consistently was linked with long wait times (customers noticed several in store orders being made and completed even after their pickup time) and incorrect orders.

 ## Recommendations
 Therefore, we believe that in focusing attention in two main areas, improving wait times and reducing the amount of incorrect orders, we will see the greatest improvement in customer satisfaction.
-For improving wait times we suggest further analysis with staffing, scheduling and business activity data to see in what regions and at what times we need to increase staff to meet customer demand.
+For improving wait times we suggest increased staffing during peak hours using further analysis with staffing, scheduling and business activity data to see in what regions and at what times we need to increase staff to meet customer demand.
+Also, a better system of prioritizing orders between the drive through, mobile orders, and in store orders should be considered in order to reduce wait times.
-For reducing the amount of incorrect orders we suggest simplifying the menu to allow for a more streamline environment, while also taking into consideration not to leave out long term customers who choose starbucks for particular drink orders.
+For reducing the amount of incorrect orders we suggest simplifying the menu to allow for a more streamline environment and less confusion for staff and customers alike, while also taking into consideration not to leave out long term customers who choose starbucks for particularly complex drink orders.

-Furthermore, in our view, taking both of these measures is likely to positively influence each other.
-Increasing staffing is likely to lead to employees not being overwhelmed and more care taken in fulfilling orders correctly.
-Simplifying the menu is likely to lead to a more streamlined operation and reduce wait times.
+Furthermore, in our view, undertaking both of these measures is likely to positively influence each other.
+Increased staffing and improved prioritizing of orders is likely to lead to employees not being overwhelmed and thus more care taken in ensuring orders are fulfilled correctly.
+Likewise, Simplifying the menu is likely to lead to a more streamlined operation and reduce wait times.

 Additionally, solely focusing on customer service through staff training for example, may only cause frustration for both staff and customers alike, if root causes of customer satisfaction are other issues.

 ## Findings worth further analysis
-From this data, further product level analysis could be carried for certain drinks that show up in the trigrams list.
+From this data, further product level analysis could be conducted for certain drinks that show up in the trigrams list.
+The use of trigrams is especially useful for this case because many Starbucks drinks are exactly three words in length.
 For instance, the nitro cold brew is a trigram that appears a lot in positive reviews, and the white chocolate macchiato is a trigram that appears a lot in negative reviews.
-If we choose to simplify the menu, then product level analysis of review data combined with sales data may reveal further analysis as to what specific changes should be made as well as overall direction.
+If we choose to simplify the menu, then product level analysis of review data combined with sales data may uncover further insights and help direct such a project.

 It is worth noting that average review rating varied across different states.